Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 - Possible wage liens for repeated non-payment

-- Up to $1,000 per violation for missing notices
+- Up to $1,000 per violation for missing employee notices

 - Legal action for repeated violations